-All of the operating assets in the Czech Republic are owned by PEGAS NONWOVENS s.r.o. and its 3 subsidiaries: PEGAS-NT a.s., PEGAS - NW a.s. and PEGAS - NS a.s.
+All of the operating assets are owned by PEGAS NONWOVENS s.r.o. and its 3 subsidiaries: PEGAS-NT a.s., PEGAS - NW a.s. and PEGAS - NS a.s.
 The Company's relations with suppliers and customers are carried out by PEGAS NONWOVENS s.r.o.

-In 2010, PEGAS NONWOVENS International s.r.o. was established as a special purpose vehicle for the execution of potential investment opportunities.
-In 2011, PEGAS NONWOVENS EGYPT LLC was established in order to carry out Group's investments in Egypt.
+In 2010, PEGAS NONWOVENS

+International s.r.o. was established

+as a special purpose vehicle

+for the realisation of potential

+investment opportunities.
+In 2011,

+PEGAS NONWOVENS EGYPT LLC was

+established in order to carry out the

+Group's investments in Egypt.